tylertrimble/viswaternet/README.rst

 Features
 --------
-Visnet is designed to plot simulation data onto a network graph, with a large variety of customization options available.
+Viswaternet is designed to plot simulation data onto a network graph, with a large variety of customization options available.
 The package includes the capabilities to:

 * Discretize network or simulation data.
 * Visualize discretized or continuous data on network graphs.